Lobsta seems like an indulgent treat, however this juicy seafood stretches along way when served as a Lobster Cobb Salad with Thyme Vinaigrette.

 (Serves 2 entrees or 4 appetizers)

 1. Boil a large pot of water and add 1 tablespoon salt.
-Lower the lobster in the pot and cover with lid, boil for 15 minutes.
+Lower lobster in pot and cover with lid, boil for 15 minutes.
 After a few minutes of cooking, you may need to crack lid slightly, so water doesn’t spill over sides.
 Remove lobster and let cook at room temperature for 10 minutes.
-Place whole lobster in a bowl and chill in the refrigerator for 30 minutes.
+Place whole lobster in a bowl and chill in refrigerator for 30 minutes.